seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         ::= { cKeyManagementNotify 11 }

     cTrustAnchorUpdated  NOTIFICATION-TYPE
+        OBJECTS     {
+                        cTrustAnchorFingerprint,
+                        cTrustAnchorFormatType,
+                        cTrustAnchorUsageType
+                    }

         STATUS      current
         DESCRIPTION
-            "A trust anchor has been updated in the cTrustAnchorTable.
+            "A trust anchor has been updated in the cTrustAnchorTable, as identified by cTrustAnchorFingerprint, cTrustAnchorFormatType, and
+            cTrustAnchorUsageType.

             At the device level, the sending of notifications is controlled by CC-DEVICE-INFO-MIB scalars: cSendNotifications